kvassAI/slate/source/includes/_payment_methods.md

 }
 ```

-This feature is only available for the mobile SDK and for using it, the app needs to send the API an authorization code which the API then changed for a Refresh Token which is also stored in the object.
+This feature is only available for the mobile SDK.
+To use it, the app sends the API an authorization code.
+The API is then exchanged for a Refresh Token, which is also stored in the object.
 When paying for an invoice, you should also add the `PayPal-Client-Metadata-Id` header to the API `/payments` in [Payments](#payments).

 Attribute | Type | Description
 --------- | ---- | ------
-**code** | `string` | This is an Authorization code sent by the mobile apps to be exchanged by a Refresh Token.
+**code** | `string` | This is an authorization code sent by the mobile app to be exchanged for a Refresh Token.
-**method**| `string` | `future_paypal`
+**method**| `string` | This must be `future_paypal`.

 ## Retrieve a Payment Method